aluckhur/xcption/README.md

 Deployment of the next hosts in the cluster should be done using the command (pointing to the server IP address):

-`sudo ./xcption/system/xcption_deploy.sh -r x.x.x.x:/vol/folder -t server -s <Server IP>`
+`sudo ./xcption/system/xcption_deploy.sh -r x.x.x.x:/vol/folder -t client -s <Server IP>`

 Following the installation **on all hosts** the xcp license file should be copied to the following location: